cjmccarthy/config-ohi/README.md

 If your configurations are highly nested, it is recommended to use the "text" type for readability.
 However, if they are fairly flat, picking the correct type will make the inventory data more rich by breaking down changes to the key-value level.

-The final step is to define the prefix under which you would like these inventory items to appear inside of the Infrastructure UI.
+The next step is to define the prefix under which you would like these inventory items to appear inside of the Infrastructure UI.
 To do this, modify line 10 of config-ohi-definition.yml

 `prefix: my/prefix`